 Gallo en Chicha is a traditional dish from El Salvador.
-“Gallo” means rooster, and “chicha” is an alcoholic drink made from fermented corn, with each Latin American country having its version.
-Due to its complex preparation, this dish is typically enjoyed only on special occasions such as New Year’s, birthdays, or family reunions.
-It is enjoyed across both rural and urban areas, though its popularity has significantly decreased over the years.
+“Gallo” means rooster, and “chicha” is an alcoholic drink made out of fermented corn, and each country in Latin America has its version of chicha.
+Due to its complex preparation, this dish is typically enjoyed on special occasions such as New Year’s, birthdays, or family reunions.
+It is enjoyed across both rural and urban areas, though, its popularity has significantly decreased over the years.
+With this article, I am hoping to bring awareness of the history of this dish and its significance in my life.

-With this essay, I would like to bring attention to the dish and share my personal experience with it.
-Eating Gallo en Chicha has become a tradition for my family on my mom’s side enjoyed on my grandfather’s birthday.
-This is a special moment for all of us to gather as this is something we don’t do often.
+Eating Gallo en Chicha has become a tradition for my family on my mom’s side, enjoyed on my grandfather’s birthday.
+This is a special moment for all of us to gather, as this is something we don’t do often.
 Through this essay, I want to teach my fellow Salvadorans and peers about the power of food and how it can foster connections and create lasting memories.
 Sharing a meal is one of the purest forms of love, made richer with the warmth of a home cooked meal.

-When I think about Gallo en Chicha, I think of my grandfather.
-Although we didn’t have a close relationship, we bonded over food.
-Every Tuesday after school, my cousins and I would visit my grandparents’ house to eat and play.
-There was lunch prepared for us, separate from my grandfather’s meal.
-Though similar, I remember thinking his food was gross.
+When I think about this dish I think about my grandfather, we didn’t have close relationship but we connected through food.
+Every Tuesday after school me and my cousins would go to my grandparents’ house to eat and then play.
+There was lunch prepared for us and a separate meal for my grandfather.
+Our food was similar but I remember thinking his version was gross.
 He noticed.
-Eventually he began offering me bites of his dishes, and as a picky eater, I would often grimace at the texture or flavor.
-Most of the time I had no idea what I was eating, only to then find out it was a weird animal part but I had already eaten it so the damage was done.
-The dish we shared the most was Gallo en Chicha, his favorite.
-My grandmother cooked this meal for him every year on his birthday for as long as she could remember, and even after his passing in 2021, she continued this tradition.
+He then started to give me food to try every time I would make faces at it; most of the time I had no idea what I was eating only to then find out it was a weird animal part but I had already eaten it so the damage was done.
+The food we would share more often was Gallo en Chicha, it was his favorite.
+My grandma had been cooking this meal for him every year for his birthday, and even after his passing in 2021, she continued this tradition every year.

-I never realized until recently that this was the dish we had been enjoying each year at my grandparents’ house; it honestly never occurred to me to ask.
-Being the youngest in the family, I often felt out of the loop and followed traditions without fully understanding their significance.
-I remember dressing up for my grandparents’ gatherings every November 14.
-While the family chatted, my grandma was more focused on the food than accommodating us.
-She would then alert us the food was ready and bring it out with the proudest smile as she walked towards my grandfather exited to show him.
-And then, it was time to eat.
+I never realized until recently that we had been eating the same meal every year at my grandparents’ house and never cared to ask what we were eating and why.
+Being the youngest of the family I often felt disconnected and merely followed our traditions without fully understanding their significance.
+I remember dressing up every November 14th.
+While the family chatted, my grandma was more focused on the food rather than accommodating us.
+She would then alert us the food was ready and bring it out with the proudest smile as she walked towards my grandfather.
+And then it was time to eat.

 Here is Mama Norita’s (my grandmother) recipe: